pantheon-systems/documentation/source/content/guides/professional-services/02-website-migration-service.md

 - Resync the database and user-uploaded files as a part of the site launch

+- Multisite support
+- Dynamic content support
+- Cron New Relic configuration
+  - Implement [cron](/drupal-cron) triggering services, via New Relic (on any non-Basic plan site)

+- Plugin/Module audit
+- Plugin/Module optimization
+- Plugin & theme workarounds
+  - [Implement solutions](#implement-solutions-to-known-existing-incompatibilities) to known existing incompatibilities (includes up to five hours' worth of work)
   - Disable unnecessary or unsupported modules and plugins

+- SSL certificate pre-provisioning
+  - Ensure your site is configured for [HTTPS](/https) at launch or as soon as the domain certificates have been provisioned

+- SSO configuration
+- Email configuration
+  - Set up external [email](/email) to work with the provider of your choice

+- Redirect handling
   - Move [redirects](/redirects) from `htaccess` into `settings.php` or `wp-config`

-- [Implement solutions](#implement-solutions-to-known-existing-incompatibilities) to known existing incompatibilities (includes up to five hours' worth of work)

-- Set up external [email](/email) to work with the provider of your choice

-- Implement [cron](/drupal-cron) triggering services, via New Relic (on any non-Basic plan site)
+- Search configuration
   - Configure sites that use Acquia Search to use Pantheon Search instead
     - Review our documentation on [known limitations](/solr#known-limitations-of-pantheons-solr-service) first

-- Ensure your site is configured for [HTTPS](/https) at launch or as soon as the domain certificates have been provisioned
+- Enable and configure Visual Regression Testing

 - Additional tasks identified in the Project Requirements

+Throughout the process, you'll have access to the Migrations Team through a dedicated Slack channel, and launch support when it's time to go live.

 ### Implement Solutions to Known Existing Incompatibilities